NelisW/myOpenHab/docs/100-intro-RPi.md

 # Introduction to RPi

+## Kolban's Pi Book

+For probably one of the most complete soures of information see Neil Kolban's [Pi book](https://leanpub.com/pi).
+It is free (with a suggested contribution), but really complete.

 ## Adafruit's RPi Lessons
 Some of these lessons are relevant to home automation, such as setting up the RPi (first few lessons), and then the sensing lessions (Lessons 11 to 13).